Mental Health Facilities Garland County, AR

 Ouachita Behavioral Health And Wellness

-Ouachita Behavioral Health And Wellness is one of mental health facilities in Garland County, Arkansas, located at 125 Wellness Way, 71913 zip code.
-Ouachita Behavioral Health And Wellness provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Ouachita Behavioral Health And Wellness provides behavior modification, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and children / adolescents.
-Ouachita Behavioral Health And Wellness also supports people with trauma, people requiring dual diagnosis treatment and LGBT.
-Additional services provided at Ouachita Behavioral Health And Wellness include suicide prevention services, education services and housing services.
+Ouachita Behavioral Health And Wellness is a mental health treatment clinic in Garland County, Arkansas, located at 125 Wellness Way, 71913 zip code.
+Ouachita Behavioral Health And Wellness provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Ouachita Behavioral Health And Wellness provides behavior modification, integrated dual diagnosis disorder treatment and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+Ouachita Behavioral Health And Wellness also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and LGBT.
+Additional services provided by Ouachita Behavioral Health And Wellness consist of case management, family psychoeducation and housing services.

 Hot Springs Cboc

 Hot Springs Cboc is a mental health facility in Garland County, AR, located at 177 Sawtooth Oak Street in the 71901 zip code.
 Hot Springs Cboc provides outpatient treatment and telemedicine/telehealth.
-Hot Springs Cboc provides couples/family therapy, individual psychotherapy and trauma therapy to young adults, adults and seniors 65 or older.
-Hot Springs Cboc also supports veterans, seniors or older adults and LGBT.
-Additional services offered by Hot Springs Cboc consist of education services, family psychoeducation and suicide prevention services.
+Hot Springs Cboc provides couples/family therapy, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Hot Springs Cboc also supports patients with eating disorders, people with Alzheimer's or dementia and people with PTSD.
+Additional services offered by Hot Springs Cboc consist of psychosocial rehabilitation services, suicide prevention services and family psychoeducation.

 Frequently Asked Questions